 Click here to read Donate Your Excess Food and Get a Tax Deduction by Stiles Najac.

 We rely on volunteers during peak season to assist us with everything from repacking produce to going out into the field to harvest with us.
 We welcome volunteers of all ages and abilities.
 We schedule gleanings throughout the season.
-Check our events page for scheduled in-field gleanings!
+Check our events page for scheduled in-field gleanings, and ways to stay in touch!

 In collaboration with regional agencies and organizations, we are able to increase the impact and resiliency of food security and gleaning programs in the Greater Hudson Valley Region.
 Below are a few of our dedicated partner organizations.